 That is, when the ATM is in communication with the bank, the withdrawal is performed according to the coordination rule of a standard withdrawal and the location rule of the ATM.
-The two triggering events atm.withdraw(n) and cust.withdraw(n, acco) have now to be merged into a single one: cust@atm.withdraw(n, acco).
-That is, all their parameters are to be gathered so that all required information related to the coordination and the location are present.
-Notice that, because cust.owns(acco) holds as a result of the binding and, it was omitted from the "with" condition.
-The need for communication is obvious in the guard condition, which requires the balance of the account to be checked, and in the action, which requires the account to be debited.
+Notice, however, that cust.owns(acco) holds as a result of the binding and, hence, was omitted from the "with" condition.
+The need for communication is obvious in the guard condition, which requires the balance of the account to be checked and the action, which requires the account to be debited.
 In the case of the joint execution of the guard, BT is necessary to ensure synchronous, atomic execution of the reaction.
+Notice that synchronous execution does not involve REACH because the service is not being moved from one location to another: both services are executed, each in its location, but atomically, which is what requires communication.
+Naturally, this semantics requires a proper distributed transaction management system to be in place.
+See [20] for transaction protocols in the scope of Web services.